-Driving while listening to the radio is normal for most drivers, but many other drivers choose to utilize earbuds and headsets to listen to audio devices or make phone calls in the car.
-However, this becomes a problem when headphones obstruct the driver’s hearing, increasing the risk of an accident.
-So considering the risk, is it illegal to drive to drive with headphones?
+Driving while listening to the radio is standard for most drivers, but some drivers use earbuds, headphones, or headsets to listen to audio devices or make phone calls in the car.

-But, even though driving with headphones is legal in most states (in some form,) it doesn’t necessarily mean that it’s safe.
+However, even though driving with headphones is legal in most states, it doesn’t necessarily mean it’s safe.

-- You may not hear the sirens of an emergency vehicle approaching.
+- Hear the sirens of an emergency vehicle approaching.

-- You may not be able to fully concentrate on the road.
+- Be able to concentrate on the road.